 If the magazines are to be believed, many of us spend a lot of time at Christmas trying to ensure an argument free-zone.
 One disagreement over the dinner table, we feel we have failed.
 Given how stressful I find arguments, I don’t find this surprising.
 Indeed, if you knew me you would be surprised to hear me suggesting Christmas as the perfect time for some heated debate.

-I am fortunate in that over Christmas I am normally surrounded by family and friends who I love and respect, who love and respect me.
+I am fortunate in that over Christmas I am normally surrounded by family and friends who I love and respect and who love and respect me.
 I feel able to say what I feel without fear of reproach.
 We disagree, but we try to conduct ourselves with aplomb and a mutual desire to find a resolution to our seemingly conflicting concerns.
 That’s surely what a good argument is all about.

 When I did the philosophy degree, there was a module on logic.
 I failed the logic exam.
 I found it dull and mechanical.
 I wanted to discover the meaning of life, not pontificate on the logical way to structure my musings.
-As I have become increasingly disillusioned with the poor excuses for arguments I have come across in the media, in politics, and in articles by child rearing ‘experts’, I wish I had listened more.
+As I have become increasingly disillusioned with the poor excuses for arguments I have come across in the media, in politics, and in articles by child-rearing ‘experts’, I wish I had listened more.

 Would you like turkey with that?